mpgirro/vollbremsung/README.md

 	vollbremsung [options] target [target [...]]

 It takes target paths and probes them for suited files.
-If a target path is a file, it is the only match, if it is a directory all containing files with a matching file type (basically all the non MP4 multimedia types like .avi, .flv, .mov, etc.) are taken.
+If a target path is a file, it is the only match, if it is a directory all containing files with a matching file type (basically all the non MP4 multimedia types like `avi`, `flv`, `mov`, etc.) are taken.
 The `--recursive` option will extend the search scope to probe the sub filetree as well.
 It furthermore analyses each file for its structure utilising [ffmpegs](https://www.ffmpeg.org) `ffprobe` tool in order to extend Handbrakes default preset, processing *all* audio and subtitle tracks, not only the first ones.

 The video streams will be converted to h.264 while audio streams will enjoy the AAC codec.
 Every DLNA enabled TV should be able to handle these two.